Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/HKT"

-Re-exports all named exports from the "effect/HKT" module as "HKT".
+Re-exports all named exports from the "effect/HKT" module as `HKT`.

 **Signature**